sandersn/sandersn.github.io/ai-in-language-services.md

 This showed that the most used "Fix with Copilot" error was "Argument type does not match parameter type in call" -- and the rest of the top 10 were mostly variations on "This type can't be assigned to that type".
 This is a considerably harder problem, one that an LLM isn't necessarily able to help with.
 But I suspected that some context could help, so I added the source of the called function to the prompt, which improves results even when it doesn't prompt the AI to correct fix.
+-->

 ## Future Work

 Currently I'm adding more kinds of context to the LLM's prompt, trying to make it better at fixing bad-type-assignment errors of all kinds.
-The current step is to add other calls to the function whose call is bad.
-There are other kinds of errors that will benefit from other kinds of context, so I'll look there afterwards.
+The future is to augment the prompt with correct context so that Copilot can fix any error that requires non-local information&mdash;even if the fix is not local.

 It's really simple to add improved prompts, so I want to help people who own other language services improve the performance of "Fix with Copilot" for their language too.

 And I have a long list of experiments to try.